Recent River Conditions

 Brummitt Road to Keith Walner Nature Preserve: Clear!
 But you’ll need to pull over a beaver dam in the swamp north of Indian Boundary, and be aware that water between there in SR49 is very low!

-Salt Creek to Lake Michigan: Clear from the Portage Lakefront beach upstream to Salt Creek, and then perhaps a half mile further up both the East Branch Little Calumet and Salt Creek before hitting obstructions.
+Salt Creek to Lake Michigan: Clear from the Portage Lakefront beach upstream to Salt Creek, and then 0.25 miles further up the East Branch Little Calumet and 0.6 miles up Salt Creek before hitting obstructions.

 Check US Geological Survey stream data here.